 French flair in the Servitenviertel

 The Servitenviertel in Vienna exudes an extraordinary flair.
 The houses are particularly manicured and well maintained.
+The picturesque streets are lined with florists, handsome little shops and lots of eateries.
 Around the Servitenkirche, a Baroque church dating to the 17th century, there is an almost village-like atmosphere.
 In summer, people sit on the paved square in one of the many cozy dining areas.
-Other eye-catchers are the beautifully retained wooden façades of the shops – such as the Xocolat chocolate manufactory, for example.
+The beautifully preserved wooden facades of the shops, such as the Xocolat chocolate factory, where you can watch the chocolatiers crafting their chocolates and confections through the shop window, are a particular eye-catcher.

-Many eateries have moved into the quaint little lanes.
+The Servitenviertel has a strong French influence.
+You can almost feel the presence of the Lycée Français, a French private school in the area.
+French is often spoken in the streets hereabouts and the local eateries exude Parisian flair.
 The heart of the district is Servitengasse.
 Located on the corner with Porzellangasse is La Mercerie.
 With this French bistro, the Servitenviertel once again does justice to its reputation as Little Paris.
 Old apothecary cabinets and a pretty tiled floor form the perfect setting for croissants and baguettes from the in-house bakery as well as for éclairs and tartes delivered fresh daily from Paris, which can be enjoyed directly in the bistro alongside French classics such as Quiche Lorraine and cheese platters.
 Right opposite in the Plain, there's healthy soul food with lots of vegan dishes.

 Steirasia is a restaurant for Asian and Styrian fusion cuisine.
 A culinary enhancement for Servitengasse.
-The Edelschimmel cheese bar carries around 80 hand-picked types of cheese that can be tasted there and then – with chutneys and pickles, accompanied by a glass of wine or champagne.
 The Porzellan is noted for its white interior, and the internationally styled menu is astounding.
 One door along, fans of Italian cuisine get their money's worth at Scala.
 Right next door to that, the Suppenwirtschaft offers healthy curries, salads – and soups, of course.
+In Gerald König’s delicatessen you pop in for oysters, beef or fish tartare, cheese and, of course, the appropriate accompanying wine.

 Picturesque flair on Servitenplatz

-Kiang Wine & Dine, also located on Servitenplatz, has great wines and Chinese street food that comes highly recommended.
+The restaurants with outdoor terraces on Servitenplatz impress with a beautiful view of the Servitenkirche: In keeping with the flair of the district, Harald Brunner is serving up French-inspired dishes with an Austrian twist in his restaurant of the same name.
+Kiang Wine & Dine has great wines and Chinese street food that comes highly recommended.
 The chic Italian restaurant La Pasteria is also worth a visit and offers all kinds of pasta as well as selected meat and fish dishes of Italian cuisine.

 Detour to Berggasse

 The establishments on Berggasse are also worth a visit: Zum Roten Bären is a hip beisl with a young crowd and good, uncomplicated Viennese cuisine.
-Sophisticated pub food is offered by Sven's Sohn, whose name does not necessarily suggest at first glance that this is also a typical Viennese inn.
 Good pub food can also be found at Rebhuhn, a classic Viennese beisl located on a street corner.
 The wood paneling in the restaurant is straight out of a picture book.
 By contrast, Ragusa, which is also located on Bergasse, specializes in fish cuisine from the Dalmatian coast.

 Xocolat Manufaktur